 Tapered cuts are having a moment right now.
 Bouncy, kinky curls look amazing with this type of style.
-This is a medium-maintenance look as your hair is still kept short without needing braids or twists, but will require regular trips to the barber to keep the shape intact.
+This is a medium-maintenance look as your hair is still kept short without needing braids or twists, but will require regular trips to the salon to keep the shape intact.
 This cut leaves you some extra length on top to work with so it’s versatile.

 Medium Length Hairstyles for Black Women

 Easy Natural Hairstyle

 Let your curls run free with this editorial-inspired look.
 Asymmetric styles work well on natural hair and mixed textures because the density of the coils gives it lots of volume.
 Wild, free curls – that “just off the beach” style – is a great look for summer.
 You don’t need to use too many styling products or put heat through your hair.

 Braids are a classic for a reason.
 Not only can they be a protective style, but they’re also versatile.
 There are hundreds of different types of braids and braiding techniques, and you can style your braided hair up or down in a bun, loose braid or updo.
 Try keeping it super simple and chic with two French braids, starting high up on your forehead.
 Keep your edges and baby hairs in good condition and brush them back for an even hairline, so your braids look extra polished.

 Protective hairstyles give your hair a break from chemical treatments, heat from styling and physical stress.
 Wearing them also means the majority of your hair is tucked away, so it’s not exposed to pollution or other environmental damage.
 If your hair is prone to breakage, protective styles are a great option.
 They can also be a huge timesaver and keep your hair healthy during harsh seasons like winter.
 However, it’s essential to make sure you don’t leave your protective style in too long or go too tight, and remember to keep your hair moisturized.